 3. Artificial intelligence

 The introduction of chatbots in Facebook Messenger has created an opportunity for brands to further extend social media as an avenue for customer support.
 Customers are keen on turning to social media when they need assistance, and if the support received isn’t as close to immediate as possible, customers will become further disappointed and frustrated with your brand.
-Chatbots are a perfect example of how any business in any industry can benefit from investing in artificial intelligence.
+Chatbots are a perfect example of how any business in any industry can benefit from investing in artificial intelligence, that’s why the .AI domain is so high in demand.
 Get visitor’s to try out your brand’s chatbot in a Facebook ad or in a promoted post to ensure customers are engaging with your content and reaching out when they need further assistance.

 Here are some examples of brands successfully using chatbots in Facebook Messenger.
 We tested a few of these out ourself to get a better idea.